 - sex without a condom

 Trich symptoms are similar to those of other STIs.
 It can’t be diagnosed by symptoms alone.
 See your doctor for a physical exam and laboratory tests if you think that you might have an infection.

 A number of tests can diagnose trich, including:

 - cell cultures

-parasite is present, which causes a color change that indicates infection)
+- antigen tests (antibodies bind if the Trichomonas parasite is present, which causes a color change that indicates infection)